What jobs can I do after leaving the armed forces?

 Jobs with M&E

-If you’re looking for an ex-military job abroad, we have a range of different contract roles at various levels that are suited to people transitioning from the forces to civilian life.
+If you’re looking for ex-military jobs abroad, we have a range of different contract roles at various levels that are suited to people transitioning from the forces to civilian life.

 There are plenty of fantastic opportunities to not only build upon your existing skills but also work on some of the most exciting equipment in the industry.